Skip to content

 Major revision of key IMCA diving system guidance

 The International Marine Contractors Association (IMCA) has fully revised and updated the principal documents within its DESIGN (Diving Equipment Systems Inspection Guidance Note) suite of documents which includes: IMCA D 018 Rev. 2 Code of practice for the initial and periodic examination, testing and certification of diving plant and equipment; IMCA D 024 Rev. 3 DESIGN for saturation (Bell) Diving Systems; IMCA D 063 DESIGN for Hyperbaric Rescue Unit (HRU) Life Support Packages (LSP) IMCA D 023 Rev. 2 DESIGN for Surface Orientated (Air) Diving Systems.
-IMCA Contact Bryan McGlinchy Diving Manager Contact Error: Contact form not found.
+IMCA Contact Bryan McGlinchy Diving Consultant Contact Error: Contact form not found.
 Together these

 IMCA publishes Marine Explosive Ordnance Operations Logbook